mkaya13/curriculum-html-css/README.md

 # Setup-and-Mobile-First

-Main page of the personal portfolio is implemented
+"Content" and "About Me" pages of the personal portfolio is implemented

 ## Built With